 Should the Office of Information Technology receive a Digital Millennium Copyright Act (DMCA) notice, the following procedures are followed:

-This equipment configuration, as well as the written plan, is reviewed annually by Information Technology to ensure effectiveness in combatting the unauthorized distribution of copyrighted materials and peer-to-peer file sharing.
+This equipment configuration, as well as the written plan, is reviewed annually by the Office of Information Technology to ensure effectiveness in combatting the unauthorized distribution of copyrighted materials and peer-to-peer file sharing.

 Willful copyright infringement can also result in criminal penalties, including imprisonment of up to five years and fines of up to $250,000 per offense.